 David O'Hara—Professor Emeritus

-Over the course of thirty years at Metro State’s College of Management, David O’Hara has been a leader, an example for incoming and junior faculty, a dedicated teacher, and the best possible colleague.
+Over the course of thirty years at Metro State’s College of Business and Management, David O’Hara has been a leader, an example for incoming and junior faculty, a dedicated teacher, and the best possible colleague.
 His mentorship of fellow faculty members has been singled out by colleagues as exceptional, with several crediting his guidance with empowering their successes at Metro State.
-That attention to support also extended to students, and Professor O’Hara’s chairing of the search that hired Paul Hesterman as director of advising in the College of Management is noted as critical in the creation of an advising team that continues to serve as a model for the rest of the university.
+That attention to support also extended to students, and Professor O’Hara’s chairing of the search that hired Paul Hesterman as director of advising in the College of Business and Management is noted as critical in the creation of an advising team that continues to serve as a model for the rest of the university.

 As an instructor, Professor O’Hara served for many years as the sole resident faculty member in economics and continued as curriculum coordinator for the department following the hiring of an additional resident faculty economist.
 Working inter-departmentally, he also served on a team conducting an annual survey on confidence in local government, often discussing the results of this survey on WCCO.